-How to create a greener golf course is a good thing to know, as millions of people in England and beyond play golf, yet it is a sport with many issues for both the planet and wildlife.
+How to create a greener golf course is a good thing to know, as millions of people and beyond play golf, yet it is a sport with many issues for both the planet and wildlife.
 In Scotland, an area of incredible beauty near sand dunes (and home to many species) was destroyed, to build a golf course for Donald Trump.

 Golf courses often use pesticides to keep the greens ‘green’.
 And in the US alone, over 300 million golf balls are lost each year (each taking up to 1000 years to decompose, many are putted off cruise ships into the oceans).
 Then you have plastic golf tees, and leather golf bags and shoes.